Massive Black Holes Seeded by Dark Matter -- Implications for Little Red Dots and Gravitational Wave Signatures

-The accretion of baryonic matter for SMBHs~\citep{Volonteri2003,Volonteri2008,Natarajan2014} was found to be negligible compared to the large SMBH seed mass and DM accretion even with the most aggressive parameter choices~\citep{Xiao2021}, which we ignore for the purpose of this work.
+The accretion of baryonic matter for SMBHs~\citep{Volonteri2003,Volonteri2008,Natarajan2014} was found to be negligible compared to the large SMBH seed mass and DM accretion, even with the most aggressive parameter choices~\citep{Xiao2021}, which we ignore for the purpose of this work.
 During the merger of host halos, the dynamical friction against the DM background could drag the satellite halo and its SMBH towards the primary SMBH.
 We assume that this happens when the mass ratio of the two SMBH-plus-halo systems is larger than $0.3$~\citep{Volonteri:2002vz}.
-The dynamical friction time, $t_{\rm DF}$ (see the definition in Supplementary materials and the caveats of this simple treatment), is the time delay of the SMBH merger to the halo merger.
+The dynamical friction time, $t_{\rm DF}$~(see \cite{Spall} for details), is the time delay of the SMBH merger to the halo merger.
 We effectively ignore the further hardening phase of the SMBH binary~\citep[e.g.][]{Begelman1980,Yu2002} through interactions with nuclear stars (and gas).
 The large viscosity induced by DM self-interactions can efficiently carry away angular momentum on time scales comparable to $t_{\rm col}$ and accelerate SMBH mergers compared to the standard baryon-driven scenarios~\citep{Feng:2020kxv,Xiao2021}.